itsskyballs/Offline-Site-Player/README.md

 Game requests available soon till public 1.5 release and name and logo rebranding

-Under licensed with MIT License see https://github.com/itsskyballs/osp/license for more info
+Under licensed with MIT License see at the top for more info

 All games,assets,etc are NOT made by me,This is a port version of Google Games for Non-Google enabled Android devices(will be removed till the rebrand)